sodadata/docs/soda-cl/numeric-metrics.md

 | `var_pop`  | The calculated population variance of the values in a numeric column. | number<br /> time | Athena <br />  Big Query <br /> PostgreSQL <br /> Redshift <br /> Snowflake |
 | `var_samp`  | The calculated sample variance of the values in a numeric column.| number<br /> time | Athena <br />  Big Query <br /> PostgreSQL <br />  Redshift <br />Snowflake |

-<sup>1</sup> Soda has not validated metric functionality for any data source labeled as "Experimental".

 ## List of comparison symbols and phrases